djangify/our-spot/README.md

 The site contains a usable database that stores data in a consistent and well-organised manner.
 Postresql was used to create the data structure which is hosted at ElephantSQL.

 This database schema defines the structure and relationships for this application.
-I used business logic in the design of the database by ensuring there are clear relationships between each model - e.g. User, Locations, Comment, Like, user profile.
+I used business logic in the design of the database by ensuring there are clear relationships between each model - e.g. User, Locations, Comment, Like, User Profile.
 There is a method to count likes, to add users, to allow users to edit and update their profile etc.

 Once users register a file is created that stores their username and password plus any additional information provided.
 Users are then allocated a profile and have the ability to upload photos based on a location.
 These locations can be liked and commented upon by other users.